MicrosoftDocs/azure-docs/articles/remote-rendering/quickstarts/native-cpp/hololens/deploy-native-cpp-tutorial.md

 * `init.AccountId` and `init.AccountKey` to use your account data.
 See paragraph about how to [retrieve account information](../../../how-tos/create-an-account.md#retrieve-the-account-information).
 * The region part of the `init.AccountDomain` string for other regions than `westus2`, for instance `"westeurope.mixedreality.azure.com"`
 * In addition, `m_sessionOverride` can be changed to an existing session ID.
 Sessions can be created outside this sample, for instance by using [the powershell script](../../../samples/powershell-example-scripts.md#script-renderingsessionps1) or using the [session REST API](../../../how-tos/session-rest-api.md#create-a-session) directly.
-Creating a session outside the sample makes a lot of sense when the sample should run multiple times.
+Creating a session outside the sample is recommended when the sample should run multiple times.
 If no session is passed, the sample will create a new session upon each startup, which may take several minutes.

 Now the application can be compiled.